kivy/python-for-android/docs/source/android.rst

    except ImportError:
        import android.mixer as mixer

-Note that if you're using `kivy.core.audio
+Note that if you're using the `kivy.core.audio
 <http://kivy.org/docs/api-kivy.core.audio.html>`_ module, you don't have to do
-anything, all is automatic.
+anything, it is all automatic.

 The `android.mixer` module is a wrapper around the Android MediaPlayer class.
 This allows it to take advantage of any hardware acceleration present, and also eliminates the need to ship codecs as part of an application.

-It has several differences from the pygame mixer:
+It has several differences with the pygame mixer:

-* The init and pre_init methods work, but are ignored - Android chooses appropriate setting automatically.
+* The init() and pre_init() methods work, but are ignored - Android chooses appropriate settings automatically.

 * Only filenames and true file objects can be used - file-like objects will probably not work.

 * Fadeout does not work - it causes a stop to occur.

-* Looping is all or nothing, there's no way to choose the number of loops that occur.
+* Looping is all or nothing, there is no way to choose the number of loops that occur.
 For looping to work, the :func:`android.mixer.periodic` function should be called on a regular basis.